Last Updated on December 11, 2024 by Martina McKeough

 If you wear thick socks it helps to minimize the marks caused when your feet flex as they create a barrier and cause slightly less movement.

-The only problem with thicker socks is that they are great when the weather is cold at keeping your feet warm but can make your feet hot and sweaty in the summertime.
+The only problem with thicker socks is that they are great when the weather is cold at keeping your feet warm but can make your feet feel too hot and sweaty in the summertime.

 Alternate Your Frequency Of Wear